-Olena Kostyshyna is a Senior Analyst in the Canadian Economic Analysis (CEA) Department.
-Her research interests include learning in macroeconomics, agent-based computational economics, and experimental economics.
+Olena Kostyshyna is a Principal Researcher in the Canadian Economic Analysis (CEA) Department.
+Her research interests include macroeconomics, labour economics, experimental economics and survey expectations.
 Prior to joining the Bank, Olena held academic position at the Portland State University in the USA.
 She holds a Ph.D. in Economics from Simon Fraser University.

 This note examines the relatively subdued pace of wage growth in Canada since the commodity price decline in 2014 and assesses whether the weakness is attributable to cyclical (e.g., labour market slack) or structural factors (e.g., resource reallocation and demographic change).

 In this note, we provide a brief comparison of the recent developments in the labour markets in Canada and the United States.
 Our analysis indicates that slack remains in the Canadian labour market, while the US labour market is close to full employment.

 This paper examines household-level data from the Canadian Survey of Consumer Expectations (CSCE) to understand households’ expectations about price and wage inflation, how those expectations link to views about labour market conditions and the subsequent impact on households’ outlook for real spending growth.

 How should central banks design monetary policy in stable times and during recessions?
 We run a horse race between five monetary policy frameworks in an experimental laboratory to assess how well the different approaches can manage the public’s expectations and stabilize the economy.

 The number of workers who hold more than one job (a.k.a. multiple jobholders) has increased recently in Canada.
 While this seems to echo the view that non-standard work arrangements are becoming pervasive, the increase has in fact been trivial compared with the long-run rise of multiple jobholding that has occurred since the mid-1970s.